Home/Resources/Guides/Conducting a Conjoint Analysis [2025 Guide]

-Conducting a Conjoint Analysis [2024 Ultimate Guide]
+Conducting a Conjoint Analysis [2025 Guide]

 A conjoint analysis is one of the most effective ways to help a brand determine the best product features, benefits, and price combinations.

 When measuring the appeal of a new product concept, it can prove challenging to assess the relative value of each benefit properly.
+That’s why researchers often rely on a structured conjoint study to simulate real-world decision-making and uncover what matters most to customers.

 Trying to tackle this through a series of closed-ended questions (select one, select all that apply, ranking) coupled with open-ended questions for context can create a muddy story – one that is hard to apply when deciding on the design of a product.